 First of all, it’s never too late to start learning music!
 You aren’t too old, your grandmother isn’t too old, and your child isn’t too old.That said, if it’s never too late, is there a best age to start music lessons?

-We typically recommend ages six to eight.
+We typically recommend six to eight as the best age to start piano.
 At this age students pick up languages and build connections really quickly – it’s the perfect time for learning music.
 So how do you know if your 6-8 year old is ready to start?

 3 Readiness Indicators